QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 :code:`exp_ascii`

 	The parameter :code:`exp_ascii` adds the ASCII format to the list of export formats.
 Whenever a simulation is completed the results of this simulation will be automatically exported for all specified formats.
 As default no format is specified, so auto-export if disabled.

+:code:`exp_fastbin`

+	The parameter :code:èxp_fastbin`adds the OpenFAST binary format (.outb) to the list of export formats.
+Whenever a simulation is completed the results of this simulation will be automatically exported for all specified formats.
+As default no format is specified, so auto-export if disabled.

 :code:`exp_cut_txt`